-The Mockingbird Foundation provides funding for music education for children, through competitive grants, emergency-related grants, and tour-related grants.
+The Mockingbird Foundation provides funding for music education for children, through competitive grants, emergency-related grants, and tour-related grants – more than a million dollars, and counting.
 Competitive grants are awarded through a two-tiered grant application process that is among the most competitive: We are currently able to fund fewer than 1% of inquiries received (e.g. $40K on $1.4M in inquries).
 That’s in part because the need is so widespread, and in part because we are unique in what we fund, differing from other players in this funding area in important ways:

 - Music itself matters – Music is powerful not only culturally and emotionally, but for skills, health, and general well-being.
 However, we have never funded a grantee solely on the basis of such tangential benefits (such as for music therapy), and tend to favor applicants who recognize the importance of music education for its own sake.
 While a laudable enterprise, music therapy is just not what we do.

 - Direct experience is best – Each grantee works to bring the power of music into the lives of a particular group of children.
 Several grantees have also utilized funds to expose students to music, also a laudable effort.
 But the Mockingbird board has historically been more interested in programs that engage students directly with music, rather than in funding musical performances for students who would only observe others experiencing music.